Guide to markets in Paris – The 10 most popular

 Marché Bastille: A lively food market

 Marché Bastille, located on Boulevard Richard-Lenoir in the 11th arrondissement, is one of the largest and most popular outdoor markets in Paris.
 Here you’ll find fresh produce, cheeses, meats and pastries as well as stalls selling flowers and local crafts.
-The market is open Thursdays and Sundays and is a perfect place to get an authentic taste of Parisian life.
+It’s a perfect place to get an authentic taste of Parisian life.

 Marché aux Puces de Saint-Ouen: The world’s largest flea market